spawnmarvel/quickguides/cogent-install-and-remote-config/README.md

 * Start remote config and verify login again.

+## Security update on tunnels

-## Start updated 26.11.2025 NB this comes after remote config is configured and Cogent is installed as a service
+Start updated 26.11.2025 NB this comes after remote config is configured and Cogent is installed as a service

 You should set this and change it.